 Why is Node.js so popular?

-V8 is a set of libraries built on top of an extremely powerful virtual machine.
+1. The V8 libraries are built on an incredibly powerful virtual machine

 Event-driven asynchronous callbacks.